20th June 2019

 Medium priority emergency dentist appointments involve:

-- A physically damaged tooth has been chipped or broken, exposing the lower layers of tooth.
+- A physically damaged tooth has been chipped or broken, exposing the lower layers of the tooth.
 This may be sensitive when breathing, drinking, and eating.

 - Severe toothache, swelling, or bleeding, that occurs soon after a recent dental treatment such as a filling, tooth extraction, root canal, or dental implant placement.